FREE SHIPPING Orders $99+ FREE GIFT $75+

 How does this happen?
 Some people are allergic to common facial ingredients, including chamomile or other botanicals.
 So remember that, if you have any adverse reactions, you should remain aware and make sure you do something about it.

-There are lots of facials that can cause pinkness or redness, both during and after treatment.
-This is especially true for facials geared toward stimulating the skin or clarifying in some way.
+There are lots of facials that can cause pinkness or redness after facial, both during and after treatment.
+This is especially true for facials geared toward stimulating the skin or clarifying in some way, like facial with extractions.
 If you’re getting one of these, expect a little bit of pinkness and redness immediately after.
 This is completely normal and it should subside in the next few hours or days, depending on the intensity of the treatment and the sensitivity of your skin.
 Just make sure that you use a gentle, non-active suite of skincare products and baby your skin for the next week or so.